HexxedBitHeadz/MAT/README.md

 ## 📄 License

 This project is open-source and available under the MIT License.

-## 💬 Support

-For issues, questions, or suggestions:
-- Check the troubleshooting section
-- Review application logs
-- Create an issue with detailed information

----

 **Enhanced MAT v3.0** - Taking your Midjourney prompts to the next level! 🎨✨